MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkddi_notifyfocuspresent.md

 ## -description

 Notifies the GPU scheduler of a particular Present N, and the GPU scheduler will in turn perform the yield check on all GPU nodes and run a yield algorithm if necessary.

+## -parameters

+### -param hAdapter

+The logical adapter for which a new focus Present has completed.
+The GPU scheduler will in turn notify all individual GPU engine schedulers of the new present.

+## -returns

+Return STATUS_SUCCESS if the operation succeeds.
+Otherwise, return an appropriate NTSTATUS Values error code.

 ## -prototype